 - Two drivers back out at the same time – Unless clear evidence of negligence on the part of one driver is present, it is likely that fault will be shared by both drivers.
 This is because both cars were moving so both drivers are responsible for looking before backing out.
 If the vehicles pull out starting at different times, the vehicle that begins backing out first has the right of way.

-- A driver pulls out of a parking space into traffic, or backs out of a parking space into an oncoming vehicle – When a driver pulls out of a parking space into traffic, forward or backwards, the driver in the lane of traffic has the right of way, making it likely that the driver pulling out of the space will be held liable.
+- A driver pulls out of a parking space into traffic or backs out of a parking space into an oncoming vehicle – When a driver pulls out of a parking space into traffic, forward or backward, the driver in the lane of traffic has the right of way, making it likely that the driver pulling out of the space will be held liable.

 - Two cars attempt to pull into the same parking space – In this scenario, fault will be determined based on which driver had the right of way.
 Similar to a roadway, a driver making a turn into oncoming traffic must yield to oncoming cars.
 Therefore, the driver turning left will likely be held at majority fault for the accident.
 However, this can vary.
 For example, if the car turning right made a wide right turn into oncoming traffic.

-No two accidents are alike, but every one is traumatic.
+No two accidents are alike, but they are all traumatic.
 While a parking lot crash can be relatively minor, it can also be catastrophic.
-If you have been hurt and it isn’t your fault, call a qualified personal injury attorney right away.
+If you have been hurt and the incident took place in Florida, you can request a free initial consultation with one of our personal injury attorneys.
+Please call (727) 821-3195 or use our convenient website form.